 The Horse Welfare Board includes representatives from the sport’s tripartite structure of the BHA, racecourses and horsemen.
 Its independent chair, Barry Johnson, is a former President of the Royal College of Veterinary Surgeons.
 Former Sports Minister, Tracey Crouch, is our other independent member.

-Membership of the Horse Welfare Board is currently as follows:
+Membership of the Horse Welfare Board and the strategy implementation team are currently as follows:

 The Board reports to the sport’s tripartite Members’ Committee, where the BHA, racecourses and participants share responsibility for the industry’s strategy and decisions not reserved to the regulator.

 The Board will make recommendations to the Members’ Committee, specifically including a multi-year strategy for improving welfare and for developing more effective communication on matters relating to animal welfare.
 It will be for the Members’ Committee to approve the new industry strategy for animal welfare.

 “A life well-lived” – British racing’s Horse Welfare Strategy

 In February 2020, the Welfare Board published its five-year strategic plan for the welfare of horses bred for racing.

 The strategy focuses on the ambition that every horse bred to race should lead – and be seen to lead – “a life well-lived”.
 The strategy includes traceability for horses bred for the sport, a strong focus on safety and wellbeing, a more confident and proactive approach to communications and the industry’s biggest ever data project.